 Recognizing that credit losses were the primary factor explaining other changes in fair value of loans to customers, which is relevant information to the users of the financial statement, management prepared disclosures that aimed to be clear about this fact.
-For example, in the segment and revenue information in note 4 on page F-26, a footnote was provided to explain that credit losses in the measure of segment profit for the fintech segment was consistent with the line item.
-Other changes in fair value of loans to customers in the statement of operations.
-Moreover, in note 5 on loans to customers on the statement of operations.
-Moreover, in note 5 on loans to customers in the statement of operations.
+For example, in the segment and revenue information in note 4 on page F-26, a footnote was provided to explain that credit losses in the measure of segment profit for the fintech segment was consistent with the line item Other changes in fair value of loans to customers in the statement of operations.
+Moreover, in note 5 on loans to customers on page F-29, the measure of accumulated credit losses in the maturity tables were explained in a footnote to be part of Other changes in fair value of loans to customers in the statement of operations.